Kallang–Paya Lebar Expressway

 The Kallang–Paya Lebar Expressway (KPE) is the third newest of Singapore's network of expressways.
-The southern (Kallang) section of the expressway opened first, on 26 October 2007, with the remaining (Paya Lebar) section opened on 20 September 2008.
+The southern (Kallang) section of the expressway opened first, on 26 October 2007, with the remaining (Paya Lebar) section opening on 20 September 2008.

 Connecting East Coast Parkway (ECP) in the south and Tampines Expressway (TPE) in the north-east, the six-lane (2x3) expressway extends for twelve kilometres, with approximately 8.5 km of main cut and cover tunnels running some 10 kilometres underground when fully completed.
 Built at a cost of approximately S$1.8 billion (USD$1 billion), it is the longest subterranean road tunnel in Southeast Asia.
-The KPE is also believed to be the world's sixth longest underground road project at its time under construction.
+The KPE is also believed to be the world's sixth longest underground road project when it was under construction.
 In all, the dual-carriageway expressway with three lanes in each direction will have eight interchanges, eleven on-ramps, and twelve off-ramps.
 The south end of the KPE also connects directly to the Marina Coastal Expressway which opened on 29 December 2013.